 Tulane offers both merit- and need-based aid programs.
 All admitted students are considered for merit-based scholarships, and the review process is need-blind.
 Several need-based aid awards and programs are also available through our Office of Financial Aid.

-All freshmen applicants are considered for partial merit scholarships ranging from $10,000 to $32,000 per year.
-Additionally, there are four merit scholarships that require supplemental materials and have special application procedures: the Deans' Honor Scholarship, the Paul Tulane Award, the Stamps Leadership Award, and the Community Service Scholarship.
+All freshmen applicants are considered for partial merit scholarships generally ranging up to $30,000 per year.
+Additionally, there are merit scholarships that require supplemental materials and have additional application procedures: the Deans' Honor Scholarship, the Paul Tulane Award, the Stamps Scholarship, the Louisiana Excellence Award (Louisiana high school students only), and the Community Service Fellowship.

 Numerous need-based awards, including a no-loan program for middle income families, are available through our Office of Financial Aid.
-Financial Aid, together with the Federal Government, determines an applicant's financial need and awards aid to meet that need.
-Tulane requires that both the Free Application for Federal Student Aid (FAFSA) and the CSS Profile are submitted for students seeking need-based institutional aid from Tulane.
+Eligible students completing the Free Application for Federal Student Aid (FAFSA) will be reviewed and considered for all federal student aid programs.
+Tulane requires that both the FAFSA and the CSS Profile; along with all necessary validation documents are submitted for students seeking need-based institutional aid from Tulane.

 Use Tulane's Net Price Calculator to better assess the actual cost for your family.